Hello & Welcome

 A little about me:

 My name is Isis, I’m named after the Bob Dylan song.
 I prefer the outdoors and have a wild spirit.
 I was born in England (Manchester) moved to France when I was 7, moved to Canada when I was 12, lost the British accent and I’ve lived all over in Canada since.
+I studied digital media and then environmental biology in University.

 I’m book obsessed.
 Dare I say addicted.
 I also LOVE planning & daily journaling.